America's Health Rankings, United Health Foundation Logo

 Definition: Number of children who were victims of substantiated or indicated maltreatment per 1,000 children

-Data Source and Years: U.S. Department of Health & Human Services, Children’s Bureau, Child Maltreatment Report, 2020
+Data Source and Years(s): U.S. Department of Health & Human Services, Children’s Bureau, Child Maltreatment Report Series, 2022

-Suggested Citation: America's Health Rankings analysis of U.S. Department of Health & Human Services, Children’s Bureau, Child Maltreatment Report, United Health Foundation, AmericasHealthRankings.org, accessed 2023.
+Suggested Citation: America's Health Rankings analysis of U.S. Department of Health & Human Services, Children’s Bureau, Child Maltreatment Report Series, United Health Foundation, AmericasHealthRankings.org, accessed 2024.

-Approximately 618,000 children in the United States were subjected to maltreatment in 2020.
-Child victimization takes many forms, including sexual, physical and emotional abuse; in 2020, the most common form of child maltreatment was neglect.
-The vast majority of perpetrators are family members or known relatives; only 3.8% of child victimization perpetrators are someone other than the child’s relative.
+Approximately 559,000 children in the United States were affected by maltreatment and child victimization in 2022.
+Child victimization takes many forms, including sexual, physical and emotional abuse.
+In 2022, neglect was the most common form of child maltreatment.
+Most perpetrators are family members or known relatives — only 3.9% of child victimization perpetrators are someone other than the child’s relative.

-While short- and long-term consequences may differ by the type of victimization, the negative impact on cognitive — and subsequent academic, social and emotional — development is consistent.
-Health outcomes associated with child victimization include increased risk of substance use, conduct disorders, anxiety, depression and being bullied or bullying others.
-Victims of child abuse are also at higher risk for general health concerns and tend to be ill or stay home sick from school more often than their peers.
-The social and emotional effects of child victimization include reduced ability to form attachments to their parents, process emotions and correctly assume others’ intentions.
+While short- and long-term consequences may differ by the type of victimization, the negative impact on cognitive development — and subsequent social and emotional development — is consistent.
+Health outcomes associated with child victimization include increased risk of substance use, conduct disorders, anxiety, depression and being bullied or bullying others, as well as chronic or recurrent illnesses.
+The social and emotional effects of child victimization include reduced ability to form attachments, process emotions and correctly assume others’ intentions.

-The Centers for Disease Control and Prevention (CDC) has developed a technical package of evidence-based strategies for preventing child abuse and neglect at the community and state levels.
-Some of the strategies include:
+The Centers for Disease Control and Prevention has developed a resource guide of evidence-based strategies for preventing child abuse and neglect at the community- and state-levels.
+Some strategies include:

 • Improving financial security and workplace support for families.